geoffhigginbottom/otel-tf-demo/README.md

 ##### Auth Settings

 Terraform needs to authenticate with AWS in order to create the resources and also access each instance using a Key Pair.
-Create a user such as "Terraform" within AWS and attach "AdministratorAccess" policy.
+Create a user such as "Terraform" within AWS and attach the default "AdministratorAccess" policy.
 Add the access_key details to enable your local terraform to authenticate using this account.
 Ensure there is a Key Pair created in each region you intend to use so that terraform can login to each ec2 instance to run commands.
+Ensure the private_key_path maps to the location of your id_rsa file that is associated with the Key Pair you are using.

 ```yaml
 ## Auth Settings ##